Adversary Proceedings and Bankruptcy

 An adversary proceeding in a bankruptcy case arises when there is a dispute relating to certain debts.
 This is a formal objection or complaint that is held in front of a judge through a series of hearings or a trial.
 The adversary proceeding can be filed by a creditor, the bankruptcy trustee, or the debtor.

-Not many bankruptcy cases involve adversarial hearings.
-But when a dispute does surface, it is important to be represented by a skilled bankruptcy lawyer.
-At the Law Office of Kimberly A. Sheek, we have substantial experience resolving disputes regarding bankruptcy debt in adversary hearings.
-Our Charlotte bankruptcy lawyer can navigate the intricate legal process with you and can fiercely advocate on your behalf.
+Not many bankruptcy cases involve adversarial hearings, but when a dispute does surface, it is important to be represented by a skilled bankruptcy lawyer near you.
+At the Law Office of Kimberly A. Sheek, I have substantial experience resolving disputes regarding bankruptcy debt in adversary hearings.
+As an experienced Charlotte bankruptcy lawyer, I can navigate the intricate legal process with you and fiercely advocate on your behalf.

 Most adversary hearings are initiated due to a dispute regarding the dischargeability of particular debts.

 Some common reasons for adversary hearings in a bankruptcy case include the following:

 - A creditor may try to prevent certain debts from being discharged.
 If a debt was incurred right before filing bankruptcy, the creditor can claim intent to defraud.

 - A bankruptcy trustee can claim that the debtor lied on bankruptcy papers, hid assets, or attempted to abuse the system to prevent a discharge.

 - A debtor can file an adversary hearing to eliminate a second mortgage or to hold creditors liable for continuing collection efforts despite the automatic stay.

 - A former spouse can attempt to seek to recover payments for jointly acquired debt that was required in a divorce settlement.